 Take, for example, our main character, Kei Nagai.
-The first defining trait he exhibits immediately separates him from the atypical wide-eyed idealist, or the hot-blooded teen that come almost default with his role.
+The first defining trait he exhibits immediately separates him from the atypical wide-eyed idealist or the hot-blooded teen that come almost default with his role.
 Instead of a rehashed archetype with only a different coat of paint to define him, what we get is a selfish misanthrope who places his own self-preservation and needs above others.
 Whether he had to be deceptive or fake empathy to weasel his way out of trouble territory isn't of concern to him.
 There are no delusions of grandeur festering in his mind; he is very much aware of the extent of his capabilities, as well as his amoral standing with the world around him.
-And while not quite being pegged as a nihilist, he doesn't place trust in anything that isn't an irrefutable truth.
+And while not entirely being pegged as a nihilist, he doesn't place trust in anything that isn't an irrefutable truth.
 Kei Nagai is a teen whom we've either seen or were at one point in our lives, which makes him one of the most honest depictions of this age group in some time.
 Unless he's given a feasible or self-beneficial option to assist someone, he will not go out of his way to aid them if it means placing his own life in harm's way.
 Anything outside of that is merely done out of forced guilt or social obligation.
 This underrepresented type of character makes him far from your garden variety, and as a result, an intriguing one to follow.